christina05011/face-detector-js/README.md

 # Project Face Detector with JavaScript

-This a Face Detector from the Platzi course "Laboratorio de JavaScript: Crea tu App de Filtros y Detección de Rostros", using JavaScript.
+This is a Face Detector from the Platzi course "Laboratorio de JavaScript: Crea tu App de Filtros y Detección de Rostros", using JavaScript.

 This project has an extra tool from the original project of the Platzi course: